 - After it dries, you can stack, freeze, and transport cookies

 You can use this icing on cookie cutter cookies such as these sugar cookies, gingerbread cookies, and chocolate sugar cookies.
-You could even use it on shortbread wedge cookies or drizzled on spritz cookies.
-I even used it on some of these pictured Halloween cookies and nearly halved the icing recipe for these Christmas sugar cookies. *NOTE: So you have plenty of icing, I recommend the full recipe as written below.
+You could even use it on shortbread cookies or drizzled on spritz cookies.
+I even used it on some of these pictured Halloween cookies and these Christmas sugar cookies.

 5 Simple Ingredients

-For the icing, you need confectioners’ sugar, water, vanilla extract (replace with water to keep the icing stark white), a touch of corn syrup, and a little salt.
+For the icing, you need confectioners’ sugar, water, vanilla extract (replace with water to keep the icing stark white, or use clear vanilla extract), a touch of corn syrup, and a little salt.
 The icing dries firm with a very slight crisp, so you can easily stack your decorated sugar cookies and travel with them.